esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 6) Matrix zero padding
 7) Multichannel mem2mem transaction, focusing on the IRQ handler
 8) Multichannel flash2mem transaction using the SPI FLASH
+9) Single-channel flash2mem transactions with different data widths (bytes, half-words and words) using the SPI FLASH

-The complete code for these examples can be found in `sw/applications/example_dma`, `sw/applications/example_dma_2d`, `sw/applications/example_dma_multichannel` and `sw/applications/example_dma_sdk`.
+The complete code for these examples can be found in `sw/applications/example_dma`, `sw/applications/example_dma_2d`, `sw/applications/example_dma_multichannel`, `sw/applications/example_dma_sdk` and `sw/applications/example_dma_subaddressing`.
 These applications offer both verification and performance estimation modes, enabling users to verify the DMA and measure the application's execution time.

 The user is strongly incouraged to look at these applications, as well as any other application that employs the DMA, to gain insight in practical examples of the use of this peripheral.
 Some aspects or specific usecases might in fact not be present in this guide and could be found in the applications.